-The assessment committee Chair or their appointed representative will make a recommendation to the Decision Maker about whether a late application will be accepted.
-Once the outcome is determined by the Decision Maker the department will advise the applicant if their request is accepted or declined.
+The assessment committee Chair or their appointed representative will determine whether a late application will be accepted.
+Once the outcome is determined, the department will advise the applicant if their request is accepted or declined.

 7.4 Questions during the application process